-Before you mark your responses on the Answer Sheet, you will have to fill in various particulars in it.
+Before you mark your responsses on the Answer Sheet, you will have to fill in various

 As soon as the candidates receives the Answer Sheet, he/she should check that it is numbered at the bottom.
-If it is found un-numbered he should at once get it replaced by a numbered one.
+If it is found un-numbered he/she should at once get it replaced by a numbered one.

-You will see from the Answer Sheet that you will have to fill in the top line, which reads thus:
+You will see from the Answer Sheet that you will have to fill in the top line, which reads